sumedhkhodke/Hate-Speech-Toxicity-Detection/README.md

 # Hate Speech/Toxicity Detection in Tweets

+This repository is part of the project coursework for EAS-508 at UB for the MS DS program.

 Social media has not only become an integral part of our lives but is also a medium to express our thoughts.
 Twitter, being most widely used, is host to massive and unfiltered feed of tweets